sopier/djangobook-Updated-to-1.8/third-edition/chapter_13.rst

 -------------------

 Of course, selecting memcached does you no good if you don't actually use it.
-`Chapter 15`_ is your best friend here: learn how to use Django's cache framework, and use it everywhere possible.
+Chapter 17 is your best friend here: learn how to use Django's cache framework, and use it everywhere possible.
 Aggressive, preemptive caching is usually the only thing that will keep a site up under major traffic.

-.. _Chapter 15: chapter15.html

 Join the Conversation
 ---------------------